opws/opws-dataset/CONTRIBUTING.md

       accepts: username # Can you log in with an email address?
 Username?
     password:
       characters: hidden # Is the login password showable?
+terms:
+  service:
+    url: https://example.com/tos # Where are the site's Terms of Service?
+statments:
+  privacy:
+    url: https://example.com/privacy # Does the site state a privacy policy?
 reviewed:
   date: 1970-01-01T00:00:00.000Z # use https://www.isotimestamp.com/
 ```